Clicky

 How to Become a Nurse Leader

-Becoming a nurse leader involves becoming a registered nurse first.
+Becoming a nurse leader first involves registering for nursing school and becoming a registered nurse.
 In order to do this, you’ll need to earn your undergraduate nursing degree and pass the required NCLEX exam.
 Passing this exam means you’ll be licensed to work as a registered nurse.

 Your next step may include earning a graduate degree from an accredited program.
 While working on your graduate degree, you can expect to gain clinical experience that help you turn classroom learning into the practical skills you’ll need on the job.